 Donating blood or plasma can save lives.
 And that's exactly why the process should be treated very delicately, and you and the donation center should take it very seriously that there are rules and criteria that determine whether you're a safe donor.
 Certain medications, medical conditions, and yes, even new tattoos and piercings can be red flags.

 Keep scrolling to learn how and why a new tattoo or piercing, among other issues, might affect your eligibility to be a blood donor.

 Can You Donate Blood If You Have Tattoos?

-In general, tattoos won't preclude you from giving blood unless you got a new one within the last year.
-You won't get the go-ahead to donate blood at a Red Cross facility for 12 months if you live in a state that does not regulate tattoo facilities.
-As of March 2018, these include:
+In general, tattoos won't preclude you from giving blood unless you got one done within the last year.
+According to the Red Cross, you are not eligible to donate blood for 12 months if you got a tattoo in any of the following states that do not regulate tattoo shops:

 - District of Columbia

 - New York

 If you received a tattoo or touch up in any other state, you should be able to donate as long as your tattoo artist used sterile needles and fresh (not reused) ink.
 Laws are always changing, however; blood banks occasionally update their regulations, as well.
 For those reasons, you should discuss your situation first with someone at the facility where you plan to donate.